Resize Images

 This method does the same as pad()

-, but the original image is also scaled
+, but also scales up the original image if

 Name | Type | Description |